 It's important to remember that even though vitamin B12 is “water soluble,” we can store several years worth of this vitamin in our bodies!
 It takes a long time to run out of vitamin B12.

-In reality, B12 really doesn’t give you energy—like caffeine—if you're healthy.
+In reality, B12 really doesn’t provide a caffeine-energy boost unless you are anemic.

 Who Makes Nugenix?